-Channelizing social security for our construction workers
+Channelizing social security for our construction workers Mission BOCW - by Jan Sahas Impact

 Mahindra Lifespaces is cognizant of the social security and welfare aspects for its on-roll employees and construction workers.
 Therefore, we collaborated with Jan Sahas, an NGO under its flagship program Migrants Resilience Collaborative (MRC) on their "Mission BOCW" project and initiated the work in May 2022.
 This project creates awareness regarding the government social security schemes, facilitates the entire process of registering workers, and helps them avail eligible social security benefits.